HowTo: Raspberry Pi – Build NetworkAttachedStorage / NAS using a Raspberry Pi 4

 Another view of the parts needed.

-To do this, place the lid on the NAS as shown and…
+Place the cover on the NAS as shown and ...

-Another view of the finished Raspberry Pi NAS.
+Another view of the fully assembled Raspberry Pi NAS.

-Another view of the finished Raspberry Pi NAS.
+Another view of the fully assembled Raspberry Pi NAS.

 Configure Raspberry Pi as Network Attached Storage / NAS

-The hardware part of your Raspberry Pi NAS is now complete.
-Of course, the software component is still missing, that is Open Media Vault / OMV.
+The hardware part of your Raspberry Pi NAS is now ready.
+Of course, the software component is still missing, i.e. Open Media Vault respectively OMV.

 I have described tips on how to install and configure OMV on your Raspberry Pi in the following article or category.